A sprint or a marathon? UTS is a little of both

 It is often said that tennis is a marathon, not a sprint.

-The scoring system, especially over five sets for the men at the Grand Slams, means that what there can be dead moments in matches where points and games mean less than what happens later on.
+The scoring system, especially over five sets for the men at the Grand Slams, means that there can be dead moments in matches where points and games mean less than what happens later on.
 After all, the winner is the player who wins the final point of the match.

 In UTS, things are different.
 The scoring system – four quarters of eight minutes each, where each point means as much as the next – requires players to be on their game from the first point onwards, which in turn requires them to hit full speed immediately and sustain it for eight minutes, four times in a row.
 UTS therefore, is part sprint, part marathon, and as such, asks very different questions of them than they meet on the regular Tour.
 And the players feel it.